G-S-B123/apnacollege-demo/README.md

 # apnacollege-demo
-this  is my first git repositry
+this  is my first git repositry.
+Author-Gaurav Singh Bafila